oasis-tcs/mqtt/contributions/EMQX/mqtt-over-quic-cn/mqtt_over_quic_single_stream_CN_1.md

 controlled entirely by the client, which determines which transport to use without broker coordination during the initial connection phase.

-### 6.5.1 Client Upgrade Strategy
+### 6.5.1 Initial Transport Selection

-When upgrading, the client MUST follow a single-stream upgrade strategy:
+When selecting an initial transport, the client MUST follow this strategy:

 1. The client opens a QUIC connection to the broker offering `mqtt` as the ALPN identifier and opens a bidirectional stream.
 2. The client MUST NOT send `MQTT.CONNECT` on the TCP/TLS transport until the QUIC stream is established and the ALPN has been confirmed as `mqtt`.
 3. The client sends `MQTT.CONNECT` only over the QUIC stream.
-4. If the QUIC stream is not established within a configurable timeout (RECOMMENDED: 5 seconds), the client MUST fall back to the TCP/TLS transport and send `MQTT.CONNECT` over TCP/TLS.
+4. If the QUIC handshake does not complete within a configurable timeout (RECOMMENDED: 5 seconds), the client MUST fall back to the TCP/TLS transport and send `MQTT.CONNECT` over TCP/TLS.
+The stream open operation is typically in-memory state and does not require a separate timeout.

 The client MUST NOT send `MQTT.CONNECT` on both transports simultaneously.
 Maintaining both connections open without sending CONNECT on either is permitted